BoBoBalloon/InnovativeItemsDOCS/README.md

 # Garbage Collector

-When running a server with custom items, there will inevitably be a crazy balance issue where an item is too strong or too weak.
-You can always change the configuration file to be more fair, but what about all the items currently in circulation?
+When running a server with custom items, it is likely that there will be a balance issue where an item is too strong or too weak.
+You can change the configuration file to be more fair, but what about all the items currently in circulation?
 This is where the garbage collection system comes in.
 This is a very powerful system and should be handled with care, please read more about it [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Garbage-Collector).

 # Debug Level

 It's in the nature of any customizable plugin that things will go wrong, whether it be from a bug or a configuration syntax mishap.
-Because of this, it is important to be able to detect bugs and find out what's going on under the hood of the plugin.
+Because of this, it is important to be able to detect bugs and find out what's going on behind a plugin.
 This is where debug levels come in.
 Debug levels as a whole are just to assist what type of debug messages are sent in console and what debug messages are ignored.
-For example, you as a server owner don't care about every little thing the plugin is doing, and so you don't want your console getting flooded with information you don't care about.
+For example, you as a server owner don't care about every little thing the plugin is doing.
+You don't want your console getting flooded with information you don't care about.
 To combat this, you can lower the debug level.
 The lower the debug level, the less information you are given in console.
 You can read more about it [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Debug-Level).

 # Developer API

 As shown throughout the rest of the wiki pages and documentation, this is a pretty customizable plugin, it allows those with zero Java experience to make their dreams a reality.
 But the functionality of the keywords used must come from somewhere?
 Well, this section of the documentation will go over the keyword manager system and how to create and register your own custom keywords.
-If you are a Java developer and are interested in adding your own keywords you can take a peak at the tutorial [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Developer-API).
+If you are a Java developer and are interested in adding your own keywords you can take a peek at the tutorial [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Developer-API).